 Expenditures for the purchase of tangible property with a useful life of more than one year, other than land or buildings and improvements thereon (EC §35168).
 Expenditures for intangible assets are also charged to object code 6400 if they have a value greater than the district's capital outlay threshold and an initial useful life longer than one year.
 Intangible assets may include: easements, patents, intellectual property, and software both internally generated and purchased.
 The initial costs to implement, including licensing costs, for both internally generated and off the shelf software should be capitalized in accordance with the district's capitalization policy.
-Subsequent outlays for maintenance and licensing are generally expensed unless they include modifications that add capacity or efficiency to the software.
+Subsequent outlays for maintenance and licensing are generally expensed unless they include modifications that add capacity or efficiency to the software that defers obsolescence and results in an extension of the useful life of the software.
 Modifications that do not result in added capacity or efficiency or result in an extension of the useful life of the software should be charged to the repairs and maintenance object code 5000.

 See Appendix D, Guidelines for Distinguishing Between Supplies and Equipment.

 Districts shall maintain a historical inventory, audit trace inventory system, or any other acceptable inventory system that contains the description, name, identification numbers, original cost, date of acquisition, location, and time and mode of disposal for all items of equipment that cost or had a market value at time of acquisition in excess of five thousand dollars (\$5,000) or the district adopted capitalization threshold.
 Districts retain authority to inventory assets at a lower level if there is local need to do so, but the \$5,000 level is the uniform system level for capitalization and depreciation.
 (Accounting Advisory No. 2001-01)